vishwanathanakshay/QAOA/README.md

 networkx==2.3
 ```
 ## QAOA on MAX-CUT
-The current implimentation contains an example to run MAC-CUT on random graph instances.
+The current implimentation contains an example to run MAX-CUT on random graph instances.
 After a successfull compilation the following example can be run:
 ```python
 #TEST CODE: Runs 1p-QAOA on MAX-CUT Hamiltonian.
 Instance generated from a random graph with 6 nodes and 10 edges.
 nodes = 6